 Los Cabos, on the southern tip of the Baja California peninsula in Mexico has two very distinct personalities.
-On one side you’ve got raucous Cabo San Lucas, all neon lights, slick shopping malls and late night bars popular with young American students enjoying spring break.
+On one side you’ve got raucous Cabo San Lucas, all neon lights, slick shopping malls and late night bars popular with young gringos living it up during spring break.
 At the other end of the highway (known locally as the ‘corridor’) sits San José del Cabo, a quiet, authentic Mexican town.
 Separating the two are megaresorts, upscale hotels, luxury spas and championship golf courses, as well as the incredible scenery for which the area is famous.

 Whichever side you choose, however, Los Cabos is a very easy place to visit with kids and there’s plenty to see and do.
 Here’s our top 10 pick.

 From late December to late March, the waters surrounding Los Cabos are one of the best places in the world to spot whales.
 Every year, hundreds of whales migrate from the frozen waters of the Arctic for some winter sun choosing the warm, calm waters surrounding the Baja Peninsula to birth and rear their young.